BFRBUILT FOR RANK

 A Note on the Timeframe

-We published this case study at 16 days post-launch because the trend is clear and the data is real — but we want to be transparent: 16 days is short.
 In SEO terms, the site is still in its early-indexing phase.
-Google typically takes 4-8 weeks to fully crawl, evaluate, and rank new content pages on a domain, and the compounding effects of internal linking and topical authority usually show up later than the initial impression lift.
+Google typically takes 4–8 weeks to fully crawl, evaluate, and rank new content pages on a domain, and the compounding effects of internal linking and topical authority usually show up later than the initial impression lift.

 Why It Worked